ceol/pypkm/README.md

 ## Installation

 To install PyPKM, download and unarchive the package from its [git repository][4].
-Then, you can either `cd` into the newly-created `pypkm` directory and run `python setup.py install` to install in your global Python path, or you can open the `pypkm` directory and manually copy the `pypkm` subdirectory to a place in your Python path.
+Then, you can either `cd` into the newly-created directory and run `python setup.py install` to install in your global Python path, or you can enter the directory and manually copy the `pypkm` subdirectory to a place in your Python path.

 [4]: https://github.com/ceol/pypkm

 ## Usage

-First, import the `Pkm` class from the `pypkm` package:
+First, import the `pypkm` package:

     import pypkm